Released For: PC (Windows 7+ , MAC OSx 10.8+ , Linux)

 Copy Provided by Developer or Publisher

-You know, for a genre like adventure-horror-detective game in winter, you’d think that there’d be less games being cast about.
+You know, for a genre like adventure-horror-detective game in winter, you’d think that there’d be fewer games being cast about.
 Removing the ‘detective’ part of it all, there’s actually quite the number of horror games set in a winter atmosphere.
-From Silent Hill: Shattered Memories to Cursed Mountain [anyone even remember this game?], there’s actually a number of horror games set in winter, and for good reason.
+From Silent Hill: Shattered Memories to Cursed Mountain, there’s actually a number of horror games set in winter, and for good reason.
 Winter and snow are great catalysts for natural isolation from the world, and coming from someone who lives in New England, is also far more likely a scenario than the Invisible Wall Gods or zombies.
-Some of my favorite memories were being stuck in a snow storm, which probably says something about what I value.
-For all the snow-filled horror games out there however, and all the ones that try, desperately at times, to mix in some kind of horror-themed detective bits, there’s not one that I can recall that does it well.
+Some of my favorite memories were being stuck in a snowstorm, which probably says something about what I value.
+For all the snow-filled horror games out there, however, and all the ones that try, desperately at times, to mix in some kind of horror-themed detective bits, there’s not one that I can recall that does it well.

 “…we’ll end with the hope that they go for the more human route and not the ‘and this was all done because of magic from the Cree people, the end.’ route.”